Author Logo Design: Best Practices and Examples

 Text for your author logo design

 Let us save you the trouble and say this upfront: your name should be the central text element of your author logo.
 There’s no need to reinvent the wheel.
-If you decide for a wordmark, lettermark, or combination mark as your logo, use your name and surname variations.
+If you decide on a word mark, letter mark, or combination mark as your logo, use your name and surname variations.

 Let us also give you some hints on how to use colors in the author logo design.